 Fuel or Petrol Pumps on Srinagar – Leh Highway

 Again, unlike Manali – Leh Highway, it is easy to find fuel or petrol on Srinagar – Leh Highway.
-One can get fuel or petrol on Srinagar Leh Highway at: Srinagar, Kangan, Sonamarg, Kargil, Mulbekh, Wakha, Khaltsi, Leh
+One can get fuel or petrol on Srinagar Leh Highway at the places like Srinagar, Kangan, Sonamarg, Kargil, Mulbekh, Wakha, Khaltsi, Leh

 ATMs on Srinagar – Leh Highway

 As per my knowledge there are ATMS available at Ganderbal, Drass, Kargil apart from Leh and Srinagar ATMs.
-I guess you should carry enough cash with you in Ladakh because ATMs at these limited places can run out of money or become un-operational at any day or time.
+But still, I feel you should carry enough cash with you in Ladakh because ATMs at these limited places can run out of money or become un-operational at any day or time.
+It has happened to me many times 🙂

 Places on Srinagar – Leh Highway with their Distances and Altitudes